LLNL/Curvallis/README.md

 Input Files
 ===========

 There are two different types of input files accepted.
-One type only plots a single line (1d data), while the other plots multiple lines of data(2d data).
+One type only plots a single line (1d data), while the other type plots multiple lines of data (2d data).
 Different arguments must be used to read the different types of input data, and the format of the data is different between the two types.
-Here, I will explain create and use each type, and how they are different.
+The types' styles, formats, and differences are explained below.

 1d Data
 -------
 1d data files plot a single line.
 Single line data can include a fit type, which is an equation fitted to the data and displayed by a red line.
-The default fit type is a fifth degree polynomial, but the argument --fit_type none will specify no equation.
+The default fit type is a fifth degree polynomial, but the argument "--fit_type none" will specify no equation.
 1d data also allows the user to add and remove points from the line.
-Use the --input_file argument to read in 1d data.
-1d data and 2d data can't be read in at the same time, only one input file can be read.
-To specify the name of the output file of moved points, use the argument --output_file_name.
-The default name is moved_points_out.dat.
-1d data files are very simple to write, they are just two columns of data.
-The data can be integers, or floating point values.
+Use the "--input_file" argument to read in 1d data.
+1d data and 2d data can't be read in at the same time since only one input file can be read.
+To specify the name of the output file of moved points, use the argument "--output_file_name".
+The default name is "moved_points_out.dat".
+1d data files are very simple to write because they are only two columns of data.
+The data can be integers or floating point values.
 The space between the columns can be any length.
-Lines can be ignored for comments by typing a "#".
+Lines can be ignored for comments by typing a "#" before the data.
 Here are some examples of correct data:

-#This is a comment
+    This is a comment

     5 5

     5.3455         7.678

     #Scientific notation can be used as well

     2.874444E+02  5.67E-03

 2d Data
 -------
 2d data files plot multiple lines.
 They are more specific in format than 1d data.
-2d data doesn't allow fit_types, or the ability to add or remove points.
+2d data doesn't allow the argument "fit_types" nor the ability to add or remove points.
 Only existing points can be modified.
-Use the --in_eos_file_base option, followed by the name of the input file, to read in an input file.
+Use the "--in_eos_file_base" option, followed by the name of the input file, to read in an input file.
 The user is required to specify an output file name for moved points as well.
-To do this, use the --out_eos_file_base option.
+To do this, use the "--out_eos_file_base option".
 There is no default name, which is why this option must be specified when reading in 2d data.
-To start a 2d data file, you must specify an eos function (section name), the number of isotherms in that eos function(number of lines in this section), and the number of data points in each isotherm/line, which looks something like this:
+To start a 2d data file, you must specify an eos function (section name), the number of isotherms in that eos function (number of lines in the section), and the number of data points in each isotherm/line, which looks something like this:

 Pc 100 95

 This example line means the section name is "Pc", there are 100 isotherms in this section, and there are 95 data points in each isotherm.
 The amount of spacing between the elements on this line doesn't matter.
 A line like this will always be the first line of the file.
 There will be a line like this at the start of every new section of the file as well.
 All isotherms in a section must have the same number of data points.
 Here is some example data:

     Pc 2 2

     1 3.4 7.77

     1 4.4 6.23

     2 3.4 13.6

     2 4.4 15.9

     Ec 2 2

     1.34 3.4 67.8

     1.34 4.4 69.007

     3.45 3.4 4.44

     3.45 3.4 -12.4

-In this example, there are two sections, Pc, and Ec.
+In this example, there are two sections: "Pc" and "Ec".
 Both sections have 2 isotherms, and each isotherm in the section has two data points.
 Each data point has three values.
-All three values can be represented just like 1d data (integer, floating point, scientific notation,...).
+All three values can be represented just like 1d data (integer, floating point, scientific notation, etc.).
 The first value is the value of the isotherm/line.
-This value isn't plotted, and is used instead to differentiate between isotherms in a section.
-In the example above in the Pc section, the first isotherm value was 1, and the second was 2.
-These values don't have to be integers, or in order.
+This value isn't plotted, and is used instead to differentiate between isotherms in the section.
+In the example above in the "Pc" section, the first isotherm value is "1", and the second is "2".
+These values don't have to be integers or in order.
 Isotherms can have any value, as long as it is different from any other isotherms in that section.
-In the Ec section, the first isotherm is 1.34, and the second is 3.45.
+In the "Ec" section, the first isotherm is "1.34", and the second is "3.45".
 The other two values on the line are the x and y values of that data point.
 Just like 1d data, the amount of spacing doesn't matter between values on a line.
 One reason to divide data into sections is to be able to plot only one section of it.
-To do this, use the option --eos_function followed by the section name (also known as the eos function name).
-If some sections of your data file are 1d data, that will work as well.
-Then, there will only be two columns of data.
-The 1d data must be in it's own section, though, and include a proper section line.
+To do this, use the option "--eos_function" followed by the section name (also known as the "eos function name").
+If some sections of your data file are 1d data, it will work as well.
+Afterwards there will only be two columns of data.
+The 1d data must be in its own section, however, and include a proper section line.
 A correct 1d section within a 2d data file looks something like this:

     Ec 1 5

     1 3.4

     2.3 4.5

     3.3 7.65

     4.4 2.11

     6.7 3.44

 Configuration File Syntax
 =========================